JSR Health Promotion (Initiatives in Health and Productivity Management)

 We provided occupational vaccines at the Yokkaichi Plant and the Shiodome Headquarters in FY2021 and FY2022.
 A total of 3,539 people were vaccinated, including people from Group companies, contractors, and employees’ family members.

 JSR had been offering health exercises by a health fitness programmer from the JSR Health Insurance Society, for health and strength development of employees.
 With the spread of COVID-19, however, we began providing a health exercise program online from FY2020.
-With a total of 2,167 users in FY2022, this program helps to solve the issue of lack of exercise caused by working from home and quarantining.
+With a total of 2,565 users in FY2023, this program helps to solve the issue of lack of exercise caused by working from home or other reasons.

 Total Participants (JSR employees only)